 The stone-built holiday cottage has a large and light living-dining-kitchen space, a mezzanine bedroom above the kitchen, a cute twin bedroom and, off that, a shower room.
 The interiors are inviting and interesting.
 You’ll find a Farrow & Ball colour palette, styling which draws on “old” and “new”.
 In addition, you’ll see interesting touches and unique soft furnishings.

 The Bothy main door takes you straight into a large open-plan space for cooking, eating, relaxing and, in a mezzanine bedroom above the kitchen, sleeping.
-The living area has a comfy sofa (also a sofa bed), an emerald velvet armchair and a zig zag cocoon chair.
-There is also a window-seat looking out into the walled garden and, beyond, apple trees and Dod Mill’s friendliest sheep.
+The living area has a comfy sofa (also a sofa bed), an emerald velvet armchair and a zig-zag cocoon chair.
+There is also a window seat looking out into the walled garden and, beyond, apple trees and Dod Mill’s friendliest sheep.

 The wood-burning stove is the focal point of this holiday cottage.
 In the winter months, keep it going all evening (or even all day!) with unlimited supplies from the log shed.

-The Bothy retains many of its original barn features including stone walls, exposed beams and double-height ceiling in the living space.
+The Bothy retains many of its original barn features including stone walls, exposed beams and a double-height ceiling in the living space.
 20th century uses for the building have also left their mark, including a huge window on the gable end wall – a legacy from The Bothy’s time as a stained-glass artist’s studio.

 Kitchen and dining